-The visa on arrival or visa exemption allows you to stay in Thailand for 30 days without a Thai visa.
-If you enter Thailand at an international airport from outside of Thailand the 30 day visa waiver would be applicable to nationals of the following countries listed below.
+The Thailand visa on arrival or visa exemption allows you to stay in Thailand for 30 days without a Thai visa.
+If you enter Thailand at an international airport from outside of Thailand the 30-day visa waiver would be applicable to nationals of the following countries listed below.
 If you arrive via a land border then you will only get a visa waiver for 15 days.
 Note that (‡) Effective November 1, 2013 citizens of G7 countries now get 30 days irrespective if they arrive via a land border or international airport.
-Always get a tourist visa not not a visa on arrival as the rules do change.
+Always get a tourist visa not a Thailand visa on arrival as the rules do change.

 Australia, Austria, Belgium, Bahrain, Brunei†, Canada‡, Czech Republic, Denmark, Estonia, Finland, France‡, Germany‡, Greece, Hong Kong†, Hungary, Iceland, Indonesia†, Ireland, Israel, Italy‡, Japan‡, Kuwait, Liechtenstein, Luxembourg, Laos†, Macau†, Malaysia†, Monaco, Mongolia†, Netherlands, New Zealand, Norway, Oman, Philippines†, Poland, Portugal, Qatar, Russia†, Singapore†, Slovakia, Slovenia, Spain, South Africa, Sweden, Switzerland, Turkey†, United Arab Emirates, United Kingdom‡, United States‡

 Nationals from the following countries are allowed to stay in Thailand for 90 days without a Thai visa when they arrive in Thailand.
 These countries are:

 Argentina, Brazil, Chile, South Korea, Peru

 Note that the last list of countries as listed below can stay in Thailand for 15 days however they have to pay a visa waiver fee of 1,000THB when entering Thailand.
 You would also have to show that you have sufficient funds to stay in Thailand for your duration depending if you arrive as a family or as an individual.
 Most prefer to obtain a tourist visa or a marriage visa if they are married to a Thai national.

 Andorra, Bhutan, Bulgaria, China, Cyprus, Ethiopia, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Romania, San Marino, Saudi Arabia, Taiwan, Ukraine, Uzbekistan